Equine Rehabilitation Basics

 Therapeutic Taping

-The use of athletic tape is becoming more common on horses with the objective of reducing pain, improving proprioception and improving muscle activation.
-Lifting the skin with tape might decompress underlying blood, lymph and nerve vessels while also stimulating mechanoreceptors in the skin.
+Athletic tape is becoming more common for horses with the objective of reducing pain, improving proprioception, and improving muscle activation.
+Lifting the skin with tape might decompress underlying blood, lymph, and nerve vessels while also stimulating mechanoreceptors in the skin.

 Heat and Cold Therapy

-Cryotherapy (Cold Therapy): An acute injury or surgery—within the initial two to three days—often benefits from cold therapy to decrease metabolic demands and to reduce pain, inflammation, swelling and edema, and to limit hemorrhage.
+Cryotherapy (Cold Therapy): An acute injury or surgery—within the initial two to three days—often benefits from cold therapy to decrease metabolic demands; reduce pain, inflammation, swelling, and edema; and limit hemorrhage.
 Soft tissue structures—muscles, tendons, ligaments—respond especially well to cold therapy.

-Cold can be delivered via cold water hosing, with ice water immersion or with simple devices such as commercial ice boots, cold packs or frozen vegetable packs placed over the injury and wrapped into place.
-It is important to place a layer of light fabric over wetted skin to prevent skin freezing yet still allow cold to penetrate.
+Cold can be delivered via cold water hosing, with ice water immersion, or with simple devices such as commercial ice boots, cold packs, or frozen vegetable packs placed over the injury and wrapped into place.
+It is important to place a layer of light fabric over wetted skin to prevent skin freezing while allowing cold to penetrate.
 Treatment is applied for 20-30 minutes and repeated every two to four hours during the initial days of injury.

 Commercial devices (such as Game Ready or Soft-Ride Ice Spa) that use a mechanical pump to deliver cold with or without compression work exceptionally well to reduce edema and to improve blood circulation.

-Heat Therapy: Once inflammation has settled down from an acute injury, a next step is using heat therapy to improve circulation, dilate blood vessels, reduce edema and amplify metabolic processes (including nutrient acquisition into tissues).
-Metabolic rate in tissues is increased two to three times when tissue temperature is warmed to 104–113 degrees Fahrenheit.
+Heat Therapy: Once inflammation has settled down from an acute injury, a next step is using heat therapy to improve circulation, dilate blood vessels, reduce edema, and amplify metabolic processes (including nutrient acquisition into tissues).
+Metabolic rate in tissues increases two to three times when tissue temperature is warmed to 104–113 degrees Fahrenheit.
 Higher temperatures result in tissue damage and horse discomfort.

-Heat therapy applied for 15–30 minutes is particularly useful for muscle strain or spasms, tendonitis, bursitis and arthritis.
-Tissue stretch, elasticity and joint range of motion improve with warmth.
-This is accomplished using heat packs, heat blankets or achieving deep heat with therapeutic ultrasound.
+Heat therapy applied for 15–30 minutes is particularly useful for muscle strain or spasms, tendonitis, bursitis, and arthritis.
+Tissue stretch, elasticity, and joint range of motion improve with warmth.
+This is accomplished using heat packs, heat blankets, or therapeutic ultrasound.

 Therapeutic Ultrasound

-Acoustic energy used at higher frequencies of ultrasound than what is used for diagnostic purposes is able to generate heat.
-Applied to an injury, this therapy warms deeper tissues and increases metabolic activity to depths beyond 5 cm for repair of wounds, muscles and tendons.
+Acoustic energy applied at higher frequencies of ultrasound than what is used for diagnostic purposes generates heat.
+Applied to an injury, this therapy warms deeper tissues and increases metabolic activity to depths beyond 5 cm for repair of wounds, muscles, and tendons.

 In addition to tissue thermal changes, there are non-heating effects such as increased blood flow, increased cell membrane permeability with amplified movement of blood and lymph through the area, and collagen synthesis and tissue regeneration.

-Therepeutic ultrasound further improves joint range of motion, as well as mobility and repair of connective tissue.
-It is also reported to reduce pain by as much as 47% (in human studies), but similar results are not yet reported for use on lower limbs of horses.
+Therepeutic ultrasound further improves joint range of motion and repairs connective tissue.
+It is also reported to reduce pain by as much as 47% (in human studies), but similar results are not yet reported for use on horses’ lower limbs.

-Therapeutic ultrasound can also be used for its beneficial heating effects on soft tissue structures prior to exercise or for mobilization procedures.
+Therapeutic ultrasound is also beneficial for soft tissue structures prior to exercise or for mobilization procedures.
 Heating effects are relatively short-lived—i.e., in minutes—so to optimize advantages, perform stretches immediately following therapeutic ultrasound.

 For best results, clip hair away and use ultrasound gel for optimal transmission of sound waves from the transducer.